Updated 3rd September 2019

 In the midst of an otherwise completely built-up conurbation, Thorpe Park’s advertising slogan is “an island like no other”.
 It opened in 1979 and is currently under the same ownership as Alton Towers.

-Thorpe Park currently boasts a total of 27 rides – seven of them roller coasters and five of them water splashes.
+Thorpe Park currently boasts a total of over 30 rides – seven of them roller coasters and five of them water splashes.

 Places to stay